The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Mistake 2: Buying "Penny" Style Boards for Beginners

-The Problem: Plastic "penny" boards are marketed as beginner-friendly but were actually designed for experienced skaters who needed portable transportation.
+The Problem: Plastic "penny" boards are marketed as beginner-friendly but were actually designed for experienced skaters who needed ultra-portable mini skateboards to stash in a backback or school locker.

-Why It Matters: These boards are too small for proper foot placement, too narrow for stability, and have a high center of gravity that makes balance difficult for beginners.
+Why It Matters: Even for kids, these boards are too small for proper foot placement, too narrow for stability, and have a high center of gravity that makes balance difficult for beginners.

 Mistake 3: Assuming "One Size Fits All"

-The Problem: Many parents buy adult-sized boards thinking their child will "grow into it" or that larger boards are more stable.
+The Problem: Many parents buy adult-sized boards thinking their child will "grow into it" or that larger boards are more legitimate.

-Why It Matters: Oversized boards require more strength to control and make basic maneuvers nearly impossible for children.
+Why It Matters: Oversized boards require more strength to control and make basic maneuvers more challenging for children.
 This leads to frustration and slower learning.

 The Solution: Size the board to the child's current proportions, not their projected adult size.
-Use our sizing guide for specific recommendations.
+Use our SkateXS - Kids Skateboard Sizing Guide for specific recommendations.

 Mistake 4: Focusing on Tricks Before Basics